Genetic Genealogy and Ethnicity

-Times shown above are Central/Chicago.
+The times shown above are Eastern.

-For Time Zone converter, click here.
+For the Time Zone converter, click here.

-Early Bird Price (until July 31st)
+Early Bird Price (until July 17th)

-Regular Price (until August 8th)
+Regular Price (until July 30th)

 Participate in the DNA eConference

-eConference is open to anyone with an internet connection who is ready to have fun while learning!
+Virtural Conference is open to anyone with an internet connection ready to have fun while learning!